-Built-in 1914 as a beach front restaurant, the Sola Strand Hotel began its interesting climb to becoming the beach destination of Norway.
-Over the years and through the World Wars the Sola Strand Hotel hosted the Norwegian Air Force and subsequently became a German Solider HQ during occupation.
+Built-in 1914 as a beachfront restaurant, the Sola Strand Hotel began its interesting climb to becoming the beach destination of Norway.
+Over the years and through the World Wars the hotel hosted the Norwegian Air Force and subsequently became a German Solider HQ during the occupation.
 Suddenly the bunkers built into the sand out front made sense.
 Interestingly, today they are used for wine and whisky tastings for groups visiting the hotel.

 Since wartime, the Sola Strand Hotel has hosted Kings, Queens, and everyone in between.
 This became clear as I stepped into my ocean view room.
 In the hallway on the wall are the famous faces of those who stayed in this very room…and what a room!

 I couldn’t help but think about the time I stayed in Bill Clinton’s suite in Cape Town and how ridiculous that was.
 Hopefully sleeping in the same room as these powerful people will start rubbing off on me.

 Even though I was visiting the Sola Strand Hotel hotel during late fall, a stroll on the beach was still a must.
 While walking along the sandy shore I couldn’t help but think of Vikings sunbathing, horned helmet and all.
 Even though it wasn’t warm enough for me to enjoy the water, this hotel can help you relax year-round in its amazing spa.
 Inside you will find cold plunge pools, ice bucket showers, saunas, and jet pools.

 Turns out, Vikings really know how to relax.